getnkit/Customer-Loyalty/README.md

 # Customer-Loyalty (Hadoop)
 ## Project Overview
 This project focuses on building a data pipeline using the Hadoop Ecosystem following the design pattern of the Lambda Architecture.
 This architecture enables event-driven processing when handling big datasets as it processes large data sets in the batch layer and real-time data in the speed layer.
-The pipeline is designed to process and analyze customer transaction data to support an effective customer loyalty program.
+This data pipeline is designed to process and analyze customer transaction data to support an effective customer loyalty program.

 **Batch Layer**